History of the Vittoriano: The demolitions related to the construction of the Vittoriano

+Piazza Venezia as it appeared before the start of demolitions for the construction of the Vittoriano.

 As already mentioned, Piazza Venezia was completely redesigned.
 From the year 1900 to 1906 work was carried out, based on the ideas of Giuseppe Sacconi, to enlarge it and make it more regular in shape and symmetrical with respect to the Vittoriano: previously its boundaries, which were much more limited than those of the present square, followed the ancient buildings that stood there, from which resulted an irregular shape of the square.
 In particular, Palazzo Venezia was demolished and then rebuilt further west, and Palazzo Torlonia was also demolished.

 The demolitions were carried out through a precise program established by Agostino Depretis, president of the Council of Ministers of the Kingdom of Italy.
 The demolition works, and consequently those for the construction of the Vittoriano, proceeded expeditiously due to special urban planning tools made available by the government.
 All demolitions, thus including those necessary to build the Vittoriano, went through the scrutiny of the royal commission that decided, among the hundreds of buildings, or archaeological remains, which ones to preserve and which ones could be destroyed.

 Several personalities spoke out against the demolitions, including Rome Mayor Leopoldo Torlonia and archaeologist Rodolfo Lanciani.
 In parliament, on the other hand, it was Ruggiero Bonghi, on May 10, 1883, who vehemently attacked the demolitions, that prompted the municipal administration of Rome, with the mayor at the head, to present a formal protest against the expropriations and the resulting demolitions.